Bam92/student-proejects-api/README.md

-# student-proejects-api
+# Student Projets API
-API for the app show casing some students projects
+This is the API for the app show casing some students projects